bwoodsend/hirola/README.rst

     array([ True, False, False,  True, False, False,  True, False, False, True, False, False,  True, False, False])

-From the above, the common set operations can be derived with following:
+From the above, the common set operations can be derived:

 *   ``set.intersection()`` - Values in the array and in the set: